What Buddhism Taught Me About Neuroscience

 Something is not right.

-Within the framework of the predictive brain, two complementary strategies emerge for dealing with mismatches between our expectations and reality: perceptual inference and active inference.
+Within the framework of the predictive/Bayesian brain, two complementary strategies emerge for dealing with mismatches between our expectations and reality: perceptual inference and active inference.

 Perceptual inference is about updating our beliefs when the world surprises us.
 For example, if you expect silence but hear a bird chirp, your brain revises its internal model: there’s a bird nearby.